bhavesh907/Crop-Classification/README.md

 This repo provides codes for http://cs229.stanford.edu/proj2017/final-reports/5243811.pdf.

+You can download the dataset used in this repo from https://www.kaggle.com/bhavesh907/crop-classificationcs2292017usgscroplanddata

 if you're not able to see the files please paste git url to https://nbviewer.jupyter.org/